 When you plan to exit the freeway, give yourself plenty of time.
 You should know the name or number of the freeway exit you want, as well as the one that comes before it.
 To exit safely:

 - Signal, look over your shoulder, and change lanes one at a time until you are in the proper lane to exit the freeway.

 - Signal your intention to exit for approximately 5 seconds before reaching the exit.

 - Be sure you are at the proper speed for leaving the traffic lane–not too fast (so you remain in control) and not too slow (so the flow of traffic can still move freely).

 Before you pass, look ahead for road conditions and traffic that may cause other vehicles to move into your lane.
 Only pass when safe to do so.
 You must judge whether you have enough room to pass whenever you approach:

 Do not pass:

-- If you are approaching a hill or curve and you cannot see if there is another vehicle approaching.
+- If you are approaching a hill or curve and cannot see if other traffic is approaching.

 Before you return to your driving lane, be sure you are not dangerously close to the vehicle you have just passed.
-One way to do this is to look for the vehicle in your inside rear view mirror.
-When you can see both headlights in your rear view mirror, you have enough room to return to your driving lane.
+One way to do this is to look for the vehicle in your inside rearview mirror.
+When you can see both headlights in your rearview mirror, you may have enough room to return to your driving lane.
 Do not count on having enough time to pass several vehicles at once or that other drivers will make room for you.